google-deepmind/mujoco/doc/computation.rst

 MuJoCo can compute two types of passive forces: spring-dampers in joints and tendons, and fluid dynamics.
 When Euler integration is used, joint damping is integrated implicitly (by modifying the inertia matrix internally) which significantly increases stability.
 Thus, even though damping can be alternatively modeled as an actuator property, it is better to model it as a joint property.
-Note also the XML :ref:`joint <joint>` attribute springdamper which automates the creation of mass-spring-dampers with desired time constants and damping ratios; in that case the compiler computes the stiffness and damping coefficients of the joint by taking the joint inertia into account.
+Note also the XML :ref:`joint <body-joint>` attribute springdamper which automates the creation of mass-spring-dampers with desired time constants and damping ratios; in that case the compiler computes the stiffness and damping coefficients of the joint by taking the joint inertia into account.